montsamu/wordpress-xml-to-astro-collections/README.md

 python XML2Categories.py /path/to/your-wordpress-export.xml /path/to/your/astro/src/content/categories
 python XML2Authors.py /path/to/your-wordpress-export.xml /path/to/your/astro/src/content/authors
 python XML2Posts.py /path/to/your-wordpress-export.xml /path/to/your/astro/src/content/posts
+python XML2Pages.py /path/to/your-wordpress-export.xml /path/to/your/astro/src/content/posts
 ```

+NOTES:

+* If there is a "blogger_author" post metadata, uses that as the author; ensure you actually have
+  such an author in the system!

 TODO

 1. Add some tests
-2. Add XML2Pages.py (with sort order, parent/children, etc.)
-3. Also include some sample pages/layouts for folks to use?
+2. Also include some sample pages/layouts for folks to use?
-4. Keep going and show folks how to add/edit posts?
+3. Keep going and show folks how to add/edit posts?

 EXAMPLE ASTRO SCHEMA